bfdes/bfdes.in/posts/monte-carlo-to-las-vegas.md

   return search
 ```

-It performs poorly for large text input.[^3] We can do much better by using Rabin-Karp search.[^4]
+It performs poorly for large text input.[^2] We can do much better by using Rabin-Karp search.[^3]

 We aim to enable library users to write the Las Vegas variant of the Rabin-Karp algorithm in terms of the Monte Carlo variant.
 That way, our library only has to export one implementation of Rabin-Karp search.

 ## Rabin-Karp search

-The Rabin-Karp algorithm attempts to find a search string by computing a rolling hash of text input.[^5] Its Monte Carlo variant returns the index that defines the first substring with a hash matching that of the search string.
+The Rabin-Karp algorithm attempts to find a search string by computing a rolling hash of text input.[^4] Its Monte Carlo variant returns the location of the first substring with the same hash as the search string.
 Note that a hash collision can result in a false positive match -- a spurious "hit."

 Looking at a concrete implementation of Rabin-Karp search will make things clear.
 Here is the Monte Carlo variant, written in Python: